 Cut back on your “screen time”

-Between our phone, computer, iPads, and TV we spend a lot more time in front of screens than we realize.
-Cutting them out entirely isn’t practical, but it’s easy enough to declare one night a week “screen free night.”
+Between our phones, computers, iPads, and TV we spend a lot more time in front of screens than we realize.
+Cutting them out entirely isn’t practical, but it’s easy enough to declare one night a week a “screen-free night.”
 Play board games with your family, go for a moonlight walk, or sit around telling stories.
 If you want to get really adventurous, eat dinner in the dark!
 People pay a small fortune to do it at specialty restaurants, after all.
+If you can’t do it for yourself, do it for your kids!
+Studies show that parents’ addictions to electronics affect their children.

 Invest in a good pair of amber glasses

-Change the settings on your phone, tablets & laptop
+Change the settings on your phone, tablet & laptop

 Most devices have settings that help block at least some of the blue light that comes through your screen.
 You’ll find it under Display & Brightness settings on everything from iPhones & Androids to Kindle Fire tablets.
 It’s usually called something along the lines of “Night Shift” or “Night Mode.”